Thornlea Secondary School: SHSM

-The French Immersion program at Thornlea allows students to refine their French communication courses through a variety of courses.
-Students are required to take grade 9 geography, grade 9 PE, grade 10 history and grade 10 civics and careers in French as part of this program.
-They are also required to take on French course each year.
-Students must also choose 2 additional courses to take in French in either art, business, SAP or Co-Op.

 Clubs

-Thornlea Secondary School hosts a total of 42 clubs (not including sports teams).

-Thornlea students often assist in the social activist life of Thornhill, and have, in the past, helped organize the Terry Fox Run, as well as the Walk Against Male Violence.
+Thornlea Secondary School hosts a total of 57 clubs (not including sports teams).
+Thornlea students often assist in the social activist life of Thornhill, and have in the past helped organize the Terry Fox Run and the Walk Against Male Violence.

 Amnesty Club

-Thornlea's Amnesty club has helped with some social justice issues including Women's Rights in Iran, Black Lives Matter, and Indigenous Rights.
+Thornlea's Amnesty Club has engaged with a number of social justice issues, including Women's Rights in Iran, Black Lives Matter, and Indigenous Rights.

 TWIC

-Another club within Thornlea Secondary School is the Thornlea Wellness Initiative Council or TWIC for short.
-TWIC is a club whose goal is to promote student wellbeing and mental health through several events and wellness activities.
-Some events and wellness activities which TWIC host include the annual wellness fair, a therapy dog event, soccer tournament and a chess tournament.
+The Thornlea Wellness Initiative Council (TWIC) is a club whose goal is to promote student wellbeing and mental health through events and wellness activities.
+Events hosted by TWIC include an annual wellness fair, a therapy dog event, a soccer tournament, and a chess tournament.

 Thornlea Deadline

-Thornlea Secondary School also hosts a newspaper that reports on events in and around the school.
-The first Thornlea newspaper was known as The Underground and was created in the 1980s.
-This newspaper was created secretly and acted as a hub for journalism.
-This secret paper would eventually be discovered by Thornlea administration and get shut down.
-A decade later, in the late 1990s, an official newspaper was created titled Deadline.
-This newspaper ran for several editions before being shut down after the editor-in-chief graduated.
-There was also a newspaper called Thornlea RAW that published several editions in the mid-1990s.
+Thornlea Secondary School hosts a student newspaper that reports on events in and around the school.
+The first Thornlea newspaper, known as The Underground, was created in the 1980s as an unofficial, secretive publication that acted as a hub for student journalism.
+It was eventually discovered by school administration and shut down.
+A decade later, in the late 1990s, an official newspaper titled Deadline was established, running for several editions before folding after its editor-in-chief graduated.
+A separate publication, Thornlea RAW, also released several editions in the mid-1990s.

-In the 2001-2002 school year, the Thornlea Music Council created a newspaper titled Volume, which was also shut down after a year after the entire editorial team graduated.
-In 2005 another newspaper titled Ka-Boom!
-This paper would eventually also be stopped.
-In 2021 two students at Thornlea, created a new newspaper.
-This time they titled it Thunder News.
-It acted as a newsletter for Thornlea students, and after the graduation of their editor-in-chief, it was handed off to two new executives.
-Under their guidance, it was rebranded to the TN Mag or Thornlea Magazine, and it ran for the 2022–2023 school year.
-However, it only released one edition.
-Most recently, in the 2023–2024 school year, the TN Magazine was handed over to a new editor-inchief, who, alongside two executives, decided to rebrand it back to Deadline.
+In the 2001–2002 school year, the Thornlea Music Council launched a newspaper titled Volume, which also ceased publication after a year when its entire editorial team graduated.
+In 2005, another newspaper titled Ka-Boom! was started, but it too was eventually discontinued.
+In 2021, two students created a new publication called Thunder News, which served as a newsletter for Thornlea students.
+After its editor-in-chief graduated, it was handed to two new executives who rebranded it as TN Mag (Thornlea Magazine), which ran during the 2022–2023 school year but released only one edition.
+In the 2023–2024 school year, TN Magazine was passed to a new editor-in-chief who, alongside two executives, rebranded it back to Deadline.